Zokhoi/vscode-ftml/README.md

 ## Development

-This repository uses pnpm for package managing.
+This repository uses pnpm for package management.

 Install development dependencies and use
 ```bash